rero/rero-ils/CONTRIBUTING.rst

       $ git add .
       $ git commit -s
-          -m "component: title without verbs"
-          -m "* NEW Adds your new feature."
-          -m "* FIX Fixes an existing issue."
-          -m "* BETTER Improves and existing feature."
-          -m "* Changes something that should not be visible in release notes."
       $ git push origin name-of-your-bugfix-or-feature

 8. Submit a pull request through the GitHub website.